 Over that time, we have built a robust network of over 148 program alumni from 47 countries.
 Fellowship alumni were typically chosen from forestry professions and spent six months in Portland, Oregon, during which they visited nearby forests, met local experts, and completed an independent project.

-In 2022, COVID restrictions led us to rethink how we could best move forward with a reimagined Fellowship program that better serves our mission to effect social change.
+In 2020, COVID-19 restrictions led us to rethink how we could best move forward with a reimagined Fellowship program that better serves our mission to affect social change.

 How does this new Fellowship differ from the past program?